bergo-bioinfo/timeline/README.md

 NOTE: the values are displayed as labels (event, instruments names, ...)

-### Example of json configuration for a project without event but with repeats of `Biological Samples` and `Treatmens` instruments:
+### Example of json configuration for a project without event but with repeats of `Biological Samples` and `Treatments` instruments:

 ```
 {